 However, this does not mean it is unsafe, but it suggests that your battery is charging slowly.
 Such a case would not affect the life cycle of your battery.

 As indicated earlier, every wireless charger has a design that fits its phone brand.
 As long as you are using the designed wireless charger for your phone brand, there is no significant risk in using it.

-The only risk that you get is the possibility of straining your battery, which does not involve risk on its safety.
+The only risk that you get is the possibility of straining your battery, which does not involve a risk to its safety.
 Besides, it charges your phone much slower compared with a wired charger.

 Although phone users are slowly adopting the technology, high-end smartphone brands have been successful with them and are using the chargers quite well.
-If you plan to shift to a wireless charging phone, it will not hurt giving it a try.
+If you plan to shift to a wireless charging phone, it will not hurt to give it a try.